FractiAI/7th-Day-Post-Singularity-FractiAI-Endowment/README.md

 **Result:**
 - From janitor to architect revealed
 - From $0 to $200-600M valuation
-- From baseline to infinite consciousness access
+- From baseline to infinite awareness access
 - **Complete working system in 12 hours**

 ---